MKaczmarski07/Nirvana/README.md

 ## Features 📋
 **To do list**
 - Adding user-written tasks
-- Filtering
+- Filtering tasks by category: all, done, to do and important
-- Deleting
-- Editing existing tasks
+- Editing and deleting existing tasks
-- Prioritizing tasks
+- Prioritizing - tasks can be highlighted as important

+**Notepad**
+- creating user-written notes, containing title, last edit date and content
+- Editing and deleting existing notes

 ## Future updates ⌛
 **To do list**
 - Sorting

-**Notebook**
-- creating user-written notes
+**Notepad**
-- Basic text editing
+- voice text input

 **Focus mode**
 - Application will also include a unique "Quiet Place" mode that will create a calm environment for focused learning or work.